 Airline companies themselves.

 Distributors are all the third-party companies that either resell travel products to the customers (OTAs), or to other distributors (wholesalers).
 Distribution in travel is fully controlled by Global Distribution Systems (GDSs): international companies that established an oligopoly on the travel market, being a central point of connection between airlines and distributors.
 You can learn more about the distribution of air tickets in our video:

 How airline distribution works in a nutshell

 Customers are the buyers of travel products.
 Travelers are traditionally divided into segments of leisure and business:

 - Leisure travelers are the largest channel of sales.
 It requires serious technological infrastructure to operate in that sector.
 The leisure traveler segment is budget-conscious, so customers are primarily interested in optimal pricing, rather than additional services or higher service class.

 - Business/corporate travelers are people, individuals, or a group, that travel mainly for business.
 The chief priority here is in optimal route choice and comfort, so high service class is preferable.
 While business travelers occupy a much smaller part of flights, they typically bring more total revenue compared to leisure travel, especially in traditional airlines that aren’t practicing low-cost approaches.

 As airlines sell their services both on direct and indirect channels, relations with distributors are also a part of marketing.
 Now let’s talk about the challenges airlines face in marketing their products.

-What are the challenges of air travel market?
+What are the challenges of the air travel market?